pulseshift/ui5-lib-visualization/README.md

 ## Distribution

-Start build:
+Start distribution build:
 _Will create a `dist` directory in your project root._

 ```
-yarn build
+yarn dist
 ```

+This will build the app, test the code with linters and updates all docs automatically.
 Afterwards, the production app build can be tested by run `yarn start:dist`.
 The app should open in your browser automatically, otherwise open: `http://localhost:3000/demo/index.html`

-Info: To get a more detailed logging, use `yarn build:verbose` instead.

-Publish new version (please use correct [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning)):
-_Will execute tests, update docs and create a `dist` directory in your project root as prepublish step._
+If the app build matches your requirements, upload your build to **npm**:

 ```
 yarn publish
 ```

+_When asket for bumping the version, please use correct [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning)._

 ### Contributing & Troubleshooting